yellows8/3ds_homemenuhax/README.md

 Building the menuhax_manager app requires zlib, handled the same way as hbmenu.
 Lodepng(https://github.com/lvandeve/lodepng) is also required: you must manually create a "menuhax_manager/lodepng/" directory, which contains the following(these can be symlinks for example): "lodepng.c" and "lodepng.h".

 # Usage
-Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
-The ROP right after the ROP for USE_PADCHECK, if that's even enabled, will overwrite the main-screen framebuffers with data from elsewhere.
+Just boot the system, the haxx/initial-ROP will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.

-When the ROP returns from the haxx to running the actual Home Menu code, such as when USE_PADCHECK is used where the current PAD state doesn't match the specified state, Home Menu will use the "theme" data from this hax: the end result is that it appears to use the same theme as the default one(when the THEMEDATA_PATH build option wasn't used).
+When the ROP returns from the haxx to running the actual Home Menu code, such as when USE_PADCHECK is used where the current PAD state doesn't match the specified state, with the default build options Home Menu will attempt to load the theme from the seperate theme-cache files.
+If there's no theme available, the "default-theme" one will be used.

-When built with ENABLE_LOADROPBIN=1, this can boot into the homebrew-launcher if the ropbin listed above is one for the homebrew-launcher and was pre-patched.

-With the release archive, you have to hold down the L button while Home Menu is booting(at the time the ROP checks for it), in order to boot into the hblauncher payload.
+With the release archive, you have to hold down the L button while Home Menu is booting(at the time the ROP checks for it), in order to boot into the *hax payload.
 Otherwise, Home Menu will boot like normal.
 This is the default PAD-trigger configuration.

-With the latest-git, the user can override the default PAD-trigger with multiple configuration options in the installer.
+The user can override the default PAD-trigger with multiple configuration options in the menuhax_manager app.
 The data for this is stored in SD file "/menuhax_padcfg.bin".

-The latest-git ROP does the following:
+The ROP does the following:
 * 1) Mount SD archive.
+* 2) Restore Home Menu state to what it was pre-hax, and setup stack/etc for returning to the actual Home Menu code if needed later.
+* 3) Setup the memory + string ptrs for the filepaths used with LOADOTHER_THEMEDATA, when that option is enabled(which it is by default).
+* 4) Load the PAD sdcfg when LOADSDCFG_PADCHECK is enabled(which is the default).
-* 2) Check PAD, if it's enabled with USE_PADCHECK(which it is with the release archive).
+* 5) Check PAD, if it's enabled with USE_PADCHECK(which it is with the release archive).
+On mismatch it will return to executing the actual Home Menu code.
-* 3) Overwrite framebuffer data.
+* 6) Overwrite framebuffer data.
-* 4) Run the actual main ROP.
+* 7) Run the actual main ROP.

 # Installation
-To install the exploit for booting hblauncher, you *must* use the menuhax_manager app.
-You must already have a way to boot into the hblauncher payload for running this app(which can include menuhax if it's already setup): http://3dbrew.org/wiki/Homebrew_Exploits
+To install the exploit for booting the *hax payload, you *must* use the menuhax_manager app.
+You must already have a way to boot into the payload for running this app(which can include menuhax if it's already setup): http://3dbrew.org/wiki/Homebrew_Exploits
 Before using HTTP, the app will first try to load the payload(https://smealum.github.io/3ds/) from SD "/menuhaxmanager_input_payload.bin", then continue to use HTTP if loading from SD isn't successful.
 Actually using this SD payload is *not* recommended for end-users when HTTP download works fine.
+The input payload from SD is basically just copied to the ropbin file used by menuhax, where only the first 0x10000-bytes are written(only the first 0x10000-bytes get loaded by menuhax, anything after that doesn't matter).
+Hence, the input payload *must* be a ropbin file, not otherapp(https://smealum.github.io/3ds/).
+Hence, you can't use *hax payload pre-v2.5 starting with menuhax_manager v2.0 unless you already have the ropbin file for it(which would have to be located at the SD input-payload filepath).

+If you haven't already done so before, you may have to enter the Home Menu theme-settings so that Home Menu can create the theme extdata, prior to installing menuhax.

-The latest-git uses a seperate menuropbin path for each menuhax build. <=v1.2 used the same filepath for all builds, rendering menuhax unusable for multiple system-versions/etc with the same SD card without changing that file(like with booting into SD-nandimages, for example).
+Versions >v1.2 uses a seperate menuropbin path for each menuhax build. <=v1.2 used the same filepath for all builds, rendering menuhax unusable for multiple system-versions/etc with the same SD card without changing that file(like with booting into SD-nandimages, for example).
+The app versions >v1.2 delete the old menuropbin file used by <=v1.2.

+If you have the X button pressed while selecting the "Install" app option, *hax payload setup will be skipped.
+Normally this isn't needed.
+Doing this would result in *only* the extdata being setup/updated for menuhax.

 This app uses code based on code from the following repos: https://github.com/yellows8/3ds_homemenu_extdatatool https://github.com/yellows8/3ds_browserhax_common
-This app includes the theme BGM copying code from 3ds_homemenu_extdatatool, but that BGM won't actually get used by Home Menu unless you build the exploit with the param related to that yourself.
-Whenever the Home Menu version installed on your system changes where the installed exploit is for a different version, or when you want to update the hblauncher payload, you must run the installer again.
-For this you can do the following: you can remove the SD card before booting the system, then once booted insert the SD card then boot into the hblauncher payload via a different method(http://3dbrew.org/wiki/Homebrew_Exploits).
+Whenever the Home Menu version installed on your system changes where the installed exploit is for a different version, or when you want to update the *hax payload, you must run the installer again.
+For this you can do the following: you can remove the SD card before booting the system, then once booted insert the SD card then boot into the *hax payload via a different method(http://3dbrew.org/wiki/Homebrew_Exploits).

-Besides the defaults, this app can setup a custom image for displaying on the main-screen when the menuhax triggers, if you use the app option for that.
+This app can setup an image for displaying on the main-screen when the menuhax triggers, if you use the app option for that.
+When the file for this isn't setup, junk will be displayed on the top-screen(from elsewhere in VRAM).
+The image can be either be the default one, or from SD.
 The input PNG for this is located at SD "/3ds/menuhax_manager/imagedisplay.png".
 The PNG dimensions must be either 800x240 or 240x800.
 The first half of the image(in terms of pixels) is for 3D-left, the rest is for the 3D-right.
 The 3D-right should be same as 3D-left if no stereoscopy is used by the image.

-To "remove" the exploit, you can just select any theme in the Home Menu theme settings(such as one of the built-in color themes).
-If you want the default theme, you can then select that option again.
+See also #26.
+See the build-options section above regarding ENABLE_IMAGEDISPLAY_SD for the filepath where the actual raw image used by menuhax is stored on SD, if you need that.

+The hax can be deleted by menuhax_manager with the app option for that.
+Another way to *only* "remove" the menuhax(this shouldn't be used unless you can't boot the menuhax_manager), is to just select the "no-theme" option in the Home Menu theme settings.
+Then restart Home Menu / reboot your system.
+Then, you can select any theme you want under Home Menu theme-settings if want to do so.
 See the "Summary" section if you have issues with Home Menu failing to boot.

 If you *really* want to build a NCCH version of the installer, use the same permissions as 3ds_homemenu_extdatatool, with the same data on SD card as from the release archive.
 Access to the HTTPC service, and access to an AM service for AM_ListTitles, is required.
-Due to AM access being required with >v1.2, this app is not usable with ninjhax v1.x.
+Due to AM access being required with >v1.2, this app is not usable with regular ninjhax v1.x without additional hax.

-If you haven't already done so before, you may have to enter the Home Menu theme-settings so that Home Menu can create the theme extdata.
+# Themes
+Starting with v2.0, you can now use menuhax with an actual theme you want.
+After installing >=v2.0, you have to enter the Home Menu theme-settings menu first, so that it can create the seperate extdata files.
+Under Home Menu theme-settings, the only theme-change you can do without menuhax being disabled, is selecting a DLC theme as a regular theme.
+Theme shuffling isn't usable.
+Under the menuhax_manager, there are menu options for installing custom-themes with menuhax already setup, and for setting up one of the Home Menu built-in "Basic: {color}" themes as a "custom-theme".

+When you're selecting a "Basic: {color}" theme with the menuhax_manager option mentioned above, you can keep the X button pressed while selecting the theme to dump the theme-data to '/3ds/menuhax_manager/'.
+This isn't needed unless you want to use that theme-data with other tools/etc. Note that this menu in menuhax_manager is only usable when the app is running via *hax payload >=v2.0.

+If you want to revert the theme to "no-theme" with menuhax still installed, you can keep the X button pressed while selecting the menuhax_manager "Delete" menu option.
+After doing so, you have to enter the Home Menu theme-settings menu again if you want to setup more themes later.

+With menuhax setup, Home Menu uses seperate theme-cache extdata filenames for everything except for BGM.
+These seperate filenames are the same as the original except that the first character is replaced with 'y'(see also source code).
+As a result, other custom-theme installation tools will not be compatible with installing to these seperate files, without an update for them to support this.
+Using those tools without being updated for this, will result in menuhax being overwritten with the custom-theme.

 # Credits
 * This vuln was, as said on this page(https://smealum.github.io/3ds/), "exploited jointly by yellows8 and smea".
 The payload.py script was written by smea, this is where the actual generation for the compressed data which triggers the buf-overflow is done.
+* menuhax_manager uses lodepng: https://github.com/lvandeve/lodepng